 When you want to do a ceramic light socket replacement, the cost of replacing is usually very low, and the process is straightforward.
 Replacing ceramic sockets means you screw them into a recessed electrical box in the wall or ceiling.
-Electrical boxes are typical for a similar replacement socket installationOpens in a new tab. or a more beautiful lighting fixture to be retrofitted.
+Electrical boxes are typical for a similar replacement socket installation or a more beautiful lighting fixture to be retrofitted.
 This post will discuss replacing an old ceramic light socket with minimal effort.
-But first, we look at the simple process required for replacing a lightOpens in a new tab. socket.
+But first, we look at the simple process required for replacing a light socket.

 Here is an outline of a ceramic light socket replacement.